Yesterday I was due to fly Edinburgh-Exeter-Edinburgh on Flybe flights

 The Newcastle flight was delayed aswell but was re-scheduled for 5

 minutes before our flight.
-However both the EDI and NCL pax were
+However both the EDI

 herded into the departure area and made to wait for another short

 I think we boarded at 1925 and were on our way to Edinburgh by 1940.

 My aircraft was again G-ECOZ and the delay was ofcourse a knock-on

 from the morning's delays.
 As you roll down Exeter's runway, you